0xPolygonMiden/air-script/docs/src/implementation.md

 ## Winterfell Codegen

-The `codegen-winter` crate provides a code generator for a Rust implementation of the [Winterfell prover's](https://github.com/novifinancial/winterfell) `Air` trait from an instance of an AirScript `IR`.
+The `codegen/winterfell` crate provides a code generator for a Rust implementation of the [Winterfell prover's](https://github.com/novifinancial/winterfell) `Air` trait from an instance of an AirScript `IR`.